Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Method

 \subsection{Instruction Following via SFT}

 While TAMIP-based pre-training endows the model with the capability to anticipate future user interests, the lack of explicit instruction-following capabilities hinders the \text{\CLIMBER} model from addressing the diverse and dynamic requirements of industrial systems.
-Drawing upon the SFT paradigm from LLMs~\cite{gunel2020supervised}, we conceptualize specific industrial retrieval conditions—such as genres, languages, new releases, or classics—as the equivalent of instructions.
+Drawing upon the SFT paradigm from LLMs~\cite{gunel2020supervised}, which has been further extended to personalized recommendation tasks~\cite{pan2026l2rec,wang2025lemon}, we conceptualize specific industrial retrieval conditions—such as genres, languages, new releases, or classics—as the equivalent of instructions.
 Consequently, we reframe these conditional retrieval requirements as distinct instruction-following tasks.
 To achieve this, we construct condition-specific SFT datasets and propose a novel Condition-Guided Sparse Attention mechanism.
 This process effectively transforms the model from an unconditional generator into a controllable and instruction-aware retriever.

 By conditioning the model on explicit prompts, we enable dynamic, task-specific candidate generation.
 This design offers a significant efficiency advantage: a single unified model can now replace multiple specialized retrieval pipelines simply by varying the prompt.
 Consequently, this consolidation drastically reduces deployment complexity and maintenance costs.